 Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer of a place, but please note that the initial offer of a place will not be confirmed until you have completed a Financial Declaration.

 Progression to the DPhil Sociology is dependent upon performance on the MSc, the strength of the research proposal and whether appropriate supervision available is in the department.

 Most of the classes and lectures also take place at Manor Road which is a bright, modern and airy building which also has a cafe.
-The building is also home to the Department of Politics and International Relations, Department Economics, Centre for Criminology and Centre for Socio-Legal Studies.
+The building is also home to the Department of Politics and International Relations, Department Economics and Centre for Socio-Legal Studies.